 |2019||Monday, September 23|

 |2021||Wednesday, September 22|

 Autumn days come quickly, like the running of a hound on the moor.

-The autumnal equinox—also called the September or fall equinox—is the astronomical start of fall in the Northern Hemisphere and of spring in the Southern Hemisphere.
+The autumnal equinox—also called the September or fall equinox—is the astronomical start of the fall season in the Northern Hemisphere and the spring season in the Southern Hemisphere.